r-pufky/docs/services/sonarr/README.md

   -v /data/downloads:/data/downloads \
   linuxserver/sonarr:latest
 ```
- * The UID/GID should be set to a user/group that have access to your media.
+ * The UID/GID should be set to a user/group that has access to your media.
  * See [sonarr config example](sonarr.config.md) for example configuration.

 Add pre-existing series to Sonarr